 Basic Compounding & Calculations: An Overview is a home study program designed to provide the pharmacist and technician with a review of the calculations they need to make in order to prepare a variety of medications for their patients.
 Participants can add this home study to their class registration at checkout.
 This course may also be taken independently of the Fundamental Compounding and Calculations Course.

-Fundamental Compounding and Calculations, a practice- based course, has been approved for 21 contact hours (2.1 CEU’s) of continuing education credit being obtained in the live programming with ACPE Universal Activity Numbers 0201-0000-17-001-L01-P/T. These UAN have an initial release date of 1/1/2017 and an expiration date of 1/1/2020.
+Fundamental Compounding and Calculations, a practice- based course, has been approved for 21 contact hours (2.1 CEU’s) of continuing education credit being obtained in the live programming with ACPE Universal Activity Numbers 0201-0000-17-001-L01-P/T. This UAN has an initial release date of 1/1/2017 and an expiration date of 1/1/2020.
 Attendees will be required to complete an evaluation form at the completion of the program.
 Attendees requesting CE will be required to provide their NABP e-Profile ID and birthdate (MMDD) to receive credit for any ACPE-accredited CPE session.
 Due to new ACPE regulations, if required information is received after 60 days, a $250 late fee will be assessed before CE will be processed.

 Travel & Hotel Accommodations